Police used pepper spray to break up a North Carolina march to a polling place - KESQ

 Officers with the Graham Police Department told members of the crowd to move back to the designated areas near the Graham courthouse, but when they did not, police “utilized a crowd control measure that consisted of spraying a pepper based vapor on the ground.”

 The crowd then moved to the designated area.
-But later, “as a result of actions that occurred within the rally,” law enforcement deemed the rally “unsafe and unlawful,” the police said, without describing demonstrators “actions.”
+But later, “as a result of actions that occurred within the rally,” law enforcement deemed the rally “unsafe and unlawful,” police said, without describing demonstrators’ “actions.”

 The crowd was ordered to disperse and was warned several time that pepper spray would be deployed if it failed to do so.
 After five minutes, several people remained and officers again pepper sprayed the ground, the sheriff’s office said.